mindset-dojo/mindset-dojo.github.io/_forms/tone.md

 ## Experience

-You feel the undercurrent of the conversation in your gut and are invited to resonate with it.
-However, the same is true for your counterpart.
-Through the [Martial Attitude](../martial-attitude/), applied through shifting [Stances](../stance/) to invite for a specific [Energy Pattern](../four-patterns/), you guide the conversation to mutually beneficial [Thresholds](../threshold/).
-The more experienced you are using Tone, the more you feel a sense of calm awareness, balance, and ability to act effortlessly.
+You have emotional awareness of the flow of the conversation, and the parties involved, which allows you to guide the conversation to a mutually beneficial [Thresholds](../threshold/).

 ## Implementation